-Realdania is a responsible investor.
-We have set the general framework for our approach to responsible investments in the Investment Strategy 2016-2019.
+We have set the general framework for our approach to responsible investments in the Investment Strategy 2020-2026.
 The strategy contains targets and framework for how we want to include environmental, social and governance-related (ESG) aspects in our investment policies, philosophy and processes.

-More specifically, with the strategy as our basis, since January 2017 we have been working on the basis of an updated policy that outlines precise ESG responsibility framework for our non-philanthropic investment activities.
+More specifically we have been working on the basis of an updated policy that outlines precise ESG responsibility framework for our non-philanthropic investment activities.

-We screen our non-philanthropic investment assets continuously in order to make sure they do not conflict with the framework set for our social responsibility.
-The screenings are performed by an external consultant and includes all listed equities and bonds.
+We screen our non-philanthropic investment assets continuously in order to make sure they do not conflict with the responsible investor framework.
+The screenings are performed by the external consultant Sustanianlytics and includes all listed equities and bonds.
 Expansion of the screening activities will continue and ultimately it will cover all the main asset classes.

 This approach means that we do not use negative lists or pre-screening in connection with our investment activities.
 As a result, either directly or via external asset managers, we can potentially invest in companies that we subsequently suspect of conflicting with the framework we have set for responsible investments.